isaacs/node-lru-cache/README.md

 If `fetchMethod` is not provided, then `cache.fetch(key)` is equivalent to `Promise.resolve(cache.get(key))`.

+The `signal` object is an `AbortSignal` if that's available in the global object, otherwise it's a pretty close polyfill.

-The `signal` object is an `AbortSignal`.
-If at any time, `signal.aborted` is set to `true`, then that means that the fetch should be abandoned.
+If at any time, `signal.aborted` is set to `true`, or if the `signal.onabort` method is called, or if it emits an `'abort'` event which you can listen to with `addEventListener`, then that means that the fetch should be abandoned.
 This may be passed along to async functions aware of AbortController/AbortSignal behavior.

 The `options` object is a union of the options that may be provided to `set()` and `get()`.
 If they are modified, then that will result in modifying the